Pae Ora (Healthy Futures) Act 2022: Amendments

+Māori Health Authority disestablishment

 On 27 February 2024, the National-led coalition government introduced the Pae Ora (Disestablishment of the Māori Health Authority) Amendment Act 2024 to disestablish Te Aka Whai Ora (the Māori Health Authority) by 30 June 2024.
 Under the Pae Ora Amendment Act 2024, all remaining roles and functions of the Health Authority would be transferred to Te Whatu Ora (Health NZ) and the Health Ministry.
 The Iwi Māori Partnership Boards and the Hauora Māori Advisory Committee, which were established under the Pae Ora Act 2022, will remain in place.
 On 28 February, the Pae Ora Amendment Act 2024 passed into law by a margin of 68 to 54 under urgency.

+Iwi-Māori partnership boards

 On 14 June 2025, Health Minister Simeon Brown announced that the Government would be introducing legislation to amend the Pae Ora (Health Futures) Act 2022 including establishing a new statutory purpose to ensure that patients have access to "timely" quality care, legislated health targets to improve accountability and management, stronger financial oversight and governance within Health New Zealand, empowering the Director-General of Health to monitor Health NZ, prioritising skills and delivery in the appointment of board members, reducing red tape and audit requirements, enhancing the advisorial role of the Hauora Māori Advisory Committee, and repurposing the iwi-Māori Partnership Boards to focus on community engagement rather than designing and delivering services.

+In early December 2025, the health select committee delivered its report on the proposed legislation, which approved of the Government's plans to remove the independent monitoring of Māori health and centralise the functions of Māori health boards.
+The proposed amendment legislation would also remain the bill "Healthy Future (Pae Ora) Act."
+The opposition Labour, Green parties and Te Pāti Māori delivered a joint dissenting report arguing that the amendment would disempower the Māori health boards and undermine the New Zealand Crown's partnership with Māori.